 Entrepreneurs: Shane Pannell

 SweepEasy is a new kind of broom with a built-in scraper.
-Two tools in one, SweepEasy is the world’s 1st broom featuring a retractable/deployable scraper and turning two tools into one.
+SweepEasy is the world’s 1st broom featuring a retractable/deployable scraper and turning two tools into one.

 Save your back and knees with SweepEasy’s ergonomic design allows for upright sweeping and scraping.